Daargajedan/6i.menus/README.md

 ## Changelog

+- 0.2
+	- Cleaned up row.js, removed invalid code, and removed old code.
+	- Cleaned up button.js.
+Removed the clean up from the data given in widget.js (height)
+	- Updated gitignore
+	- Updated index.js made the labels bigger, easer to click or touch on.
-- None
+	- Edit some typo's
+	- Special thanks to Michael for this update.

 ## To do

+- Check why and if scroll the content back up again when you open the dialog again
+- There are some typos :slightly_smiling_face:

 - Add icons to dialog buttons, and menu row items.
 ```
 {
     title: 'Item 1 (Has Callback) Close',	// Title